 Drivers in Fort Lauderdale who fall victim to a driver who is texting while driving should be aware of their rights.
 Contact the professionals at Ginnis & Krathen, P.A. today for a no-obligation consultation.
-We have the knowledge and experience to guide you through your options towards recovery.
+We have the knowledge and experience to guide you through your options towards recovery after your car accident.

 Legislation is current as of June 9, 2019